The Arabidopsis Auxin Receptor F-Box Proteins AFB4 and AFB5 Are Required for Response to the Synthetic Auxin Picloram

 G3 - Genes Genomes Genetics

 Department of Biological Sciences

 The plant hormone auxin is perceived by a family of F-box proteins called the TIR1/AFBs.
 Phylogenetic studies reveal that these proteins fall into four clades in flowering plants called TIR1, AFB2, AFB4, and AFB6.
 Genetic studies indicate that members of the TIR1 and AFB2 groups act as positive regulators of auxin signaling by promoting the degradation of the Aux/ IAA transcriptional repressors.
 In this report, we demonstrate that both AFB4 and AFB5 also function as auxin receptors based on in vitro assays.
 We also provide genetic evidence that AFB4 and AFB5 are targets of the picloram family of auxinic herbicides in addition to indole-3-acetic acid.
 In contrast to previous studies we find that null afb4 alleles do not exhibit obvious defects in seedling morphology or auxin hypersensitivity.
 We conclude that AFB4 and AFB5 act in a similar fashion to other members of the family but exhibit a distinct auxin specificity.

 Prigge, Michael J.; Greenham, Kathleen; Zhang, Yi; and Santner, Aaron, "The Arabidopsis Auxin Receptor F-Box Proteins AFB4 and AFB5 Are Required for Response to the Synthetic Auxin Picloram" (2016).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 386.